que-etc/resize-observer-polyfill/README.md

 ### idleTimeot

-In the first place this implementation relies on `transitionstart` & `animationstart` events or documents' `getAnimations` method for tracking active animations.
-If some of the above approaches is not supported it will use a repeatable update cycle whose minimal duration equals to the `idleTimeout` value.
-This cycle will be used only after mutations of DOM attributes like `class` or `style` and it will repeat itself when it detects changes in elements that are observed.
+In the first place this implementation relies on `transitionstart` & `animationstart` events or documents' `getAnimations` method to track active animations.
+If some of the above approaches is not available it will use a repeatable update cycle whose minimal duration equals to the `idleTimeout` value.
+This cycle will be used after DOM attributes like `class` or `style` have been mutated and it will repeat itself when it detects changes in observed elements.

 Default timeout value is `50` milliseconds and you can increase it to match the delay of transitions, e.g. when transition starts with the delay of `500` milliseconds you can set `ResizeObserver.idleTimeout = 500` to the corresponding value.
 Note that even if transitions don't have a delay it's still safer to leave the default value.

 ### trackHovers

-By default possible changes in elements size caused by CSS `:hover` class are not tracked.
+By default possible changes in dimensions of elements caused by CSS `:hover` class are not tracked.
 You can set `ResizeObserver.trackHovers = true` if you need them to be supported.
 Keep in mind that this is going to affect the performance.

 **NOTE:** Changes made to these properties will affect all existing and future instances of ResizeObserver.